apache/incubator-kie-kogito-runtimes/kogito-codegen-modules/README.md

     appGen.setupGenerator(ProcessCodegen.ofPath(context, processSourceDirectory));
 ```
-Or can be done via SPI using `ApplicationGeneratorDiscovery` utility class that
+Or it can be done via SPI using `ApplicationGeneratorDiscovery` utility class that
-automatically loads `ApplicationGenerator` and the generators
+automatically loads the main `ApplicationGenerator` and the generators for the available components.

 | NOTE: both Spring and Quarkus integration use SPI and `ApplicationGeneratorDiscovery` for automatic wiring |
 | ---- |

 ## Sample generator
 This generator is intended to be a prototype/reference implementation of a simple generator that
-consume `.txt` files and expose the content as REST endpoint.
+consumes `.txt` files and exposes the content as REST endpoint.

 The example is formed by a `-runtime` module that contains the "engine" implementation (e.g. DMN runtime) and a
 `-generator` module with the generation/wiring logic

 ## Testing a generator

-A generator is a component that can produce source code or resources.
+A generator is a component that produces source code or resources.
 The only real and final test of a generator
 is an integration test where it is possible to mimic the whole flow from file to endpoint.

-At the same time if there is an error in the generated code this could be quite hard to debug: it could fails during the compilation
+At the same time if there is an error in the generated code this could be quite hard to debug: it could fail during the compilation
 or follow an unexpected codepath.

 For this reason it is strongly suggested to also implement unit tests for each of the generator classes.